akhenakh/selfhostmap/README.md

 pmtiles can be served directly using HTTP range queries, but requires some additional js.
 This solution aims at exposing the traditional MVT tiles /z/x/y format leveraging Caddy and a pmtiles plugin.

-Styles and assets to display a map are embedded using [osm-liberty](https://maputnik.github.io/osm-liberty/), but any styles can be loaded.
+Styles and assets to display a map are embedded using [osm-liberty-gl](https://github.com/openmaptiles/osm-liberty-gl-style), so you don't have to, but any styles can be loaded.

 It can serve local pmfiles, over HTTP or s3 storage.